Saint History, Family Crest & Coats of Arms

 Another 82 words (6 lines of text) are included under the topic Early Saint Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Saint Settlers in the United States in the 17th Century
+Saint Settlers in United States in the 17th Century

 - Richard Saint, who landed in Maryland in 1673